jeremytammik/tbc/a/1451_custom_export_adn_2017.md

-During the trip back and since, I rounded off the hierarchical MEP system exporter to a JSON graph for interaction with it in the [Forge viewer](https://developer.autodesk.com/en/docs/viewer/v2/overview/), worked on an update of the ADN JSON mesh exporter, and, last but not least, helped my son Christopher getting started with C# scripting to drive audio effects for professional spatialized sound design for computer games:
+During the trip back and since, I rounded off the hierarchical MEP system exporter to a JSON graph for interaction with it in the [Forge viewer](https://developer.autodesk.com/en/docs/viewer/v2/overview/), worked on an update of the ADN JSON mesh exporter, and, last but not least, helped Christopher getting started with C# scripting to drive audio effects for professional spatialized sound design in Unity computer games:

 - [More TraverseAllSystems updates](#2)
 - [CustomExporterAdnMeshJson updates](#3)